sustainable-computing/PrivDiffuser/README.md

 - WiFi-HAR: [Dataset](https://data.mendeley.com/datasets/v38wjmz6f6/1)

+**If you follow our Docker setup, the datasets and pre-trained models are already included in the Docker image.**
 Due to the file size limit, we compressed the datasets, pre-trained models, and evaluation models into a zip file (DatasetsAndModels.zip) and uploaded to Google Drive: [https://drive.google.com/file/d/1Hwjhe6v0ZfoSshPA7CIXjwzST9CeSkRD/view?usp=sharing](https://drive.google.com/file/d/1Hwjhe6v0ZfoSshPA7CIXjwzST9CeSkRD/view?usp=sharing)

 After downloading the zip file, unzip to get 3 folders: `eval_models`, `datasets`, and `models`, move them under the root directory of this repo.